zeek/zeek-docs/doc/scripts/base/frameworks/netcontrol/main.zeek.rst

    Reports an error when operating on a rule.

-   :r: The rule that encountered an error.
+   :param r: The rule that encountered an error.

-   :p: The state for the plugin that reported the error.
+   :param p: The state for the plugin that reported the error.

-   :msg: An optional informational message by the plugin.
+   :param msg: An optional informational message by the plugin.

 .. zeek:id:: NetControl::rule_exists
    :source-code: base/frameworks/netcontrol/non-cluster.zeek 31 37